mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 #### `properties` and `application properties`

-The AMQP `Bare Message` may
+The `properties` and `application properties` sections are part of the AMQP `Bare Message`.

+#### `data`

+The `data` section is part of the AMQP `Bare Message` and is contained in the `body` section as one of three possible options.

+> It is not clearly stated, but the `data` section shall be used to transfer the `NetworkMessage`.
-The [OPC.UA.PubSub][OPC.UA.PubSub] specification defines two possible encoding for the `Application Messages`:

-The `NetworkMessage` structure can be serialized using the following encoding:
+[OPC.UA.PubSub][OPC.UA.PubSub] specification defines two possible encoding for the `NetworkMessage` structure and is encoded depending on the selected encoding mapping as defined for the:

-- UADP: optimized binary encoding.
-- JSON: text format as defined in [RFC JSON][RFC.JSON].
+- JSON message mapping - The corresponding value of the `content-type` is `application/json`.
+- UADP message mapping - The corresponding of the `content-type` is `application/opcua+uadp`.

+For UADP message mapping if the AMQP frame size exceeds the **Container** limits it shall be broken into multiple chunks.

+The implementation choses packet and message size limits depending on the capabilities of the operating system or the capabilities of the device the application is running on.
+They can be made configurable through configuration model extensions or by other means.

+> MP NOTE: For MQTT the following limitation is stated: `The messages sent through MQTT are limited to one per Application Message`, but for AMQP it should be repeated.

-AMQP Brokers have an upper limit on message size.
+> The PubSub specification says `AMQP Brokers have an upper limit on message size.
+The mechanism for handling `NetworkMessage` that exceed the Broker limits depend on the encoding.` Unfortunately, it is not clear which one limit is referred to: `
+>
+> - `max-message-size`: the maximum message size supported by the link endpoint;
+> - `max-frame-size`: connection maximum frame size defined in the `open` performative;
+>
+> The **Broker** role is not defined in the AMQP specification.
+It is only an example of the **Container**

 The mechanism for handling `NetworkMessage` that exceed the Broker limits depend on the encoding.

 > TBD: Define this relationship.
 How the more flag of the transfer performative shall be used. `2.6.14 Transferring Large Messages` shall be applied.

-[AMQP][AMQP] does not provide a mechanism for specifying the encoding of the `Application Message` which means the [OPC.UA.PubSub][OPC.UA.PubSub] `Subscriber` entities shall be configured in advance with knowledge of the expected encoding. `Publisher` entities should only publish `NetworkMessages` using a single encoding to a unique AMQP `Topic Name`.

-The messages sent through AMQP are limited to one per `Application Message`.
-It is expected that the software used to receive the message can process it without needing to know that it was transported via AMQP instead of UDP for example.

-If the encoded AMQP message size exceeds the `Server` limits it should be broken into multiple chunks as described in the [OPC.UA.PubSub][OPC.UA.PubSub] Specification.

-It is recommended that the MetaDataQueueName as described in [OPC.UA.PubSub][OPC.UA.PubSub] is configured as a sub-topic of the related `QueueName` with the name `$Metadata`.
+> MP Note (report to OPCF)  It is recommended that the MetaDataQueueName as described in [OPC.UA.PubSub][OPC.UA.PubSub] is configured as a sub-topic of the related `QueueName` with the name `$Metadata`.
 The AMQP RETAIN flag shall be set for metadata messages.

-The implementation choses packet and message size limits depending on the capabilities of the operating system or the capabilities of the device the application is running on.
-They can be made configurable through configuration model extensions or by other means.
+For UADP encoding the specification requires:

+> It must be reported to OPCF:
+> It is recommended that the MetaDataQueueName as described in 6.4.2.3.6 is configured as a sub-topic of the related QueueName with the name $Metadata.

+> Unfortunately the AMQP does not define the terms: 'sub-topic' and QueueName.
+It is also not clear if `$Metadata` is terminal symbol or refers to somethings else.

-### Message Header
+### `properties`

-The table below describes how these fields are populated when an AMQP message is constructed.
+The table below describes how Immutable properties of the message are populated when an AMQP message is constructed.

-AMQP Message Properties

 Field Name   |	Source
 -            | -
 message-id	 | A globally unique value created by the DataSetWriter. subject	     | Valid values are `ua-data` or `ua-metadata`. content-type | MIME type for the message body.
 MIME types are specified in the message body subsections.

-> NOTES:
->
-> - `subject`: defines the type of the message contained in the AMQP body.
+- `subject`: defines the type of the message contained in the AMQP body.
 A value of `ua-data` specifies the body contains a UADP or JSON `NetworkMessage`.
 A value of `ua-metadata` specifies a body that contains a UA Binary or JSON encoded DataSetMetaData Message.
-> - content-type: specifies whether the message is binary or JSON data.
+- content-type: specifies whether the message is binary or JSON data.

+> MP NOTES:

-The AMQP message properties shall include additional fields defined on the WriterGroup or DataSetWriter through the KeyValuePair array in the WriterGroupProperties and DataSetWriterProperties.
+> The AMQP message properties shall include additional fields defined on the WriterGroup or DataSetWriter through the KeyValuePair array in the WriterGroupProperties and DataSetWriterProperties.
 The NamespaceIndex of the QualifiedName in the KeyValuePair shall be 0 for AMQP standard message properties.
 The Name of the QualifiedName is constructed from a message prefix and the AMQP property name with the following syntax.

-#### Data

-The AMQP data field is encoded depending on the selected encoding mapping as defined for the:
-- JSON message mapping - The corresponding MIME type is `application/json`.
-- UADP message mapping - The corresponding MIME type is `application/opcua+uadp`.
-If the AMQP frame size exceeds the **Container** limits it shall be broken into multiple chunks.

-> It is not clear why the

-For UADP encoding the specification requires:

-> It is recommended that the MetaDataQueueName as described in 6.4.2.3.6 is configured as a sub-topic of the related QueueName with the name $Metadata.

-Unfortunately the AMQP does not define the terms: 'sub-topic' and QueueName.
-It is also not clear if `$Metadata` is terminal symbol or refers to somethings else.
+> : AMQP defines two kinds of properties :
+>  - 3.2.4 Properties: Immutable properties of the message
+>  - 3.2.5 Application Properties: Intermediaries can use the data within this structure for the purposes of filtering or routing.
+The **PubSub Application** cannot be recognized as the intermediary.

 ### AMQP connection

-#### Security

-Security with AMQP is primarily provided by a TLS connection between the `Client` and the `Server`, however, this requires that the `Server` must be trusted.
-For that reason, it may be necessary to provide end-to-end security.
-Applications that require end-to-end security with AMQP need to use the binary message encoding and apply security protection defined in the [OPC.UA.PubSub][OPC.UA.PubSub] specification.

 #### Addressing